xiao-liu/zeta-go-legacy/README.md

 Territory scoring introduces way too many unnecessary concepts and definitions which make it rather complicated and less intuitive.
 Compared to territory scoring, area scoring is much more concise and beautiful.
-AlphaGoZero adopts area scoring as well.
+AlphaGo Zero adopts area scoring as well.

 * Ko: ZetaGo only considers simple ko.
-In contrast, AlphaGoZero considers super ko.
+In contrast, AlphaGo Zero considers super ko.
 Unlike my strong preference to area scoring than territory scoring, I basically have a neutral attitude to simple ko and super ko.
 I made this decision for several reasons: